Spectra of infinite graphs via freeness with amalgamation: Introduction

-The adjacency matrix, the graph Laplacian matrix, and transition matrices for symmetric random walks all fall under the umbrella of so-called ``Jacobi matrices on graphs'' \cite{avni2020periodic}.
-These are Hermitian operators $ A_\mathcal{G}$ acting on $\mathcal{H} = \ell^2(V(\mathcal{G}))$ defined by
+Oftentimes we will be working with graphs $\calG$ that are endowed with \emph{edge weights} and a \emph{vertex potential}.
+Formally, the edge weights will be given by a function $a:E(\calG) \to \bR$\footnote{We are slightly deviating from the standard definition of edge weight, which requires the $a_\diredge$ to be strictly positive, since in this work allowing negative coefficients sometimes simplifies our exposition.
+Moreover, in the important case of universal covering trees this is not an actual discrepancy, since gauge invariance allows one to ``turn" negative weights into positive ones without affecting the spectrum.} that is symmetric in the sense that $a_\diredge=a_{\che}$ for all $\diredge\in E(\calG)$\marginpar{$a, b$}, and the vertex potential will be given by a function $b: V(\calG)\to \bR$.

-for real coefficients $\{b_u\}_{u \in V(\mathcal{G})}$, and nonzero real coefficients $ \{a_e\}_{e \in E(\mathcal{G})}$\footnote{Note that we are deviating from the standard definition of Jacobi operator which requires the $a_e$ to be strictly positive.
-When the graph is a tree, gauge invariance allows to ``turn" negative weights into positive without affecting the spectrum.
-However, in this work, allowing negative coefficients sometimes simplifies our exposition.}.
-(The factor 2 appears for loops because it will be convenient in our application to universal covers, but see Section \ref{subsecuniversalcovers} for further discussion involving \emph{half-loops}.)
-Jacobi matrices on graphs will be the main operators considered in this work.
+The adjacency matrix, the graph Laplacian matrix, and transition matrices for symmetric random walks all fall under the umbrella of so-called \emph{Jacobi matrices on graphs} \cite{avni2020periodic}.
+These are bounded Hermitian operators associated to weighted graphs with vertex potential.
+More specifically, if $\calG$ is a graph with edge weights $a$ and vertex potential $b$, then the Jacobi matrix on $\calG$ is the bounded operator $A_\calG$ acting on $\calH:= \ell^2(V(\calG))$ by